 #6 FIND A LAWYER SPECIALIZED IN FAMILY LAW

-From the beginning YOU NEED a lawyer who can advise you on what is possible or not possible.
-Specialized legal advice even when there are the first signs of family crisis is never a waste of time and money: knowing exactly your rights and duties is the secret to managing a good agreement and not risking mistakes.
+From the start YOU NEED a lawyer who can advise you on what is possible or not possible.
+Specialized legal advice even when there are the first signs of a family crisis is never a waste of time and money: knowing exactly your rights and duties is the secret to managing a good agreement and not risking mistakes.

 #7 GOING WELL